PrincetonUniversity/install_pytorch/README.md

 # accept the license agreement if asked
 ```

-Note that the `torchvision` package is not presently available for the PowerPC architecture.
-If you need datasets or models from this package you will need to install it on another cluster and transfer the code you need to Traverse.
+Note that the `torchvision` package is not presently available for the ppc64le architecture.
+If you need datasets or models from this package you will need to install it on another cluster and then transfer the files you need to Traverse.

 ### Perseus or Della